DOJ hands over documents to GOP committees after contempt threat

 "Additional time has been requested for the outstanding items, and based on our understanding of the process we believe that request is reasonable.
 We expect the department to meet its full obligations to the two committees."

-However, House Freedom Caucus Chair Mark Meadows, R-S.C., pushed back, saying that the documents handed over are just a "small percentage of what they owe."
+However, House Freedom Caucus Chair Mark Meadows, R-S.C., pushed back, saying that the documents handed over relating to the subpoena by the Judiciary Committee are just a fragment of what was subpoenaed.
+He told Fox News that the additional 1,400 documents produced this week related to just one section of the subpoena: FBI and DOJ officials' requests to review surveillance records of the Trump campaign or Trump administration.

-"The notion that DOJ/FBI have been forthcoming with Congress is false," tweeted Meadows, who sits on the House Oversight Committee.
+"This represents less than three percent of the potential universe of documents for that section," Meadows, who sits on the House Oversight Committee, said.
+He said another section is only 67 percent complete, while no documents have been produced for another section related to surveillance of the Clinton Foundation

+"Based on the current production rate, it would take them 1 1/2 years to comply," he added.

 House Intelligence Committee Chairman Devin Nunes, R-Calif., who has been a central figure in requesting the documents, was provided a classified letter about whether the FBI used “confidential human sources” before it started its investigation in Russia ties to the Trump campaign.